till-f/MP3-Optimizer-for-Blue-Me/README.md

 ![Screenshot of Main Window](README_img1.png?raw=true "Screenshot of Main Window")

+## Download

+1. Go to the [Releases Page](https://github.com/till-f/MP3-Optimizer-for-Blue-Me/releases) and get the latest version.
+2. Extract the archive.
+3. Run BlueAndMeManager.exe.
+	- *Note: You might be asked to install .NET Core, which is mandatory.*

 ## MP3 conversion

 1. Copy your .mp3 files to the USB stick.